Causal Machine Learning

-When expert observational data contain unobserved confounding variables, it is well known that the causal effects of these confounders cannot be estimated without bias regardless of the sample size.
-In this research, we rely on rigorous principles of causal inference to develop new machine learning methods to enable learner agents to learn optimal control policies from expert data in the presence of unobserved confounders.
+When observational data contain unobserved confounding variables, it is well known that the causal effects of these confounders cannot be estimated without bias regardless of the sample size.
+As a result, any associations between variables that are learned from the data may be spurious or distorted leading to false predictions.
+In this research, we rely on rigorous principles of causal inference to develop new machine learning methods that can better explain and predict the causal effects of policies and interventions as well as control for biases in the data.
 Applications include robotics and healthcare.
 Research supported by NSF and AFOSR.

-Y. Shen, J. Dunn, and M. M. Zavlanos, "Risk-Averse Multi-Armed Bandits with Unobserved Confounders: A Case Study in Emotion Regulation in Mobile Health," 61st IEEE Conference on Decision and Control (CDC), Cancun, Mexico, Dec.
-2022, accepted.
+Y. Shen, J. Dunn, and M. M. Zavlanos, "Risk-Averse Multi-Armed Bandits with Unobserved Confounders: A Case Study in Emotion Regulation in Mobile Health," Proc.
+61st IEEE Conference on Decision and Control (CDC), Cancun, Mexico, Dec.
+2022.

 C. Liu, Y. Zhang, Y. Shen, and M. M. Zavlanos, "Learning without Knowing: Unobserved Context in Continuous Transfer Reinforcement Learning," Proc.
 3rd Conference on Learning for Dynamics and Control (L4DC), ser.
 Proc. of Machine Learning Research, vol. 144, pp. 791-802, Jun.
 2021.

-Distributed optimization algorithms are iterative methods that allow to decompose an optimization or learning problem into smaller, more manageable subproblems that are solved in parallel by a group of agents or processors.
-In this research, we develop new distributed optimization and learning algorithms that can handle uncertainty and non-stationary environments, and analyze their convergence and complexity properties.
+Optimization algorithms are at the core of machine learning and AI.
+In fact, many machine learning and AI models can be viewed as solutions to appropriate optimization problems.
+In this research, we develop new optimization algorithms for machine learning and AI that can handle distributed agents and data, distribution shifts in the data, and non-stationary environments, and analyze their convergence and complexity properties.
 Applications include robotics and healthcare.
 Research supported by NSF and AFOSR.

 Black-Box Optimization and Learning